-If you’re thinking about playing Red Dead Redemption 2 on the Xbox One or PlayStation 4 there are some things you need to do before the release date arrives in October.
+If you’re thinking about buying Red Dead Redemption 2 on the Xbox One or PlayStation 4 there are some things you need to do before the release date arrives in October.

-After several delays, Rockstar looks like it’s finally ready to release a game people have been waiting for since they completed the original Red Dead Redemption back in 2010.
+After several delays, Rockstar is finally ready to release a game people have been waiting for since they completed the original Red Dead Redemption back in 2010.

 The Red Dead Redemption 2 release date is confirmed for October 26th and Take-Two, Rockstar’s parent company, says it doesn’t expect another delay.